Donitzo/wad-together/README.md

 ### [Try the editor right now at Github Pages](https://donitzo.github.io/wad-together/)

 **Note:** Do not upload sensitive map data to online rooms.
-Rooms are offline by default, anyone who joins an online room receives a copy.
+Rooms are offline by default, anyone who joins an online room receives a copy of the current map.

 ## Project Overview